artsy/force/docs/creating_review_app.md

-## Creating a Review App
+## Creating a Force Review App

 If you want to create a deploy for a WIP feature or for QA, [Hokusai](), supports [Review Apps](https://github.com/artsy/hokusai/blob/master/docs/Review_Apps.md).

-You can create a Force review app via CircleCI which runs the [build_review_app.sh`](https://github.com/artsy/force/blob/master/scripts/build_review_app.sh) script.
+You can create a review app via CircleCI which runs the [`build_review_app.sh`](https://github.com/artsy/force/blob/master/scripts/build_review_app.sh) script.
 Or, you can run that script locally, which will be slower because it involves building the docker image locally and pushing it up to AWS ECR.

 The rest of the doc assumes you are working with a review app called `awesome-feature`.

 ### Building on Circle

 This is the easiest and fastest way.
-Push a branch named `review-app-awesome-feature`
+Push up a branch named `review-app-awesome-feature`

 CircleCI will match the `review-app-` prefix and either: